ethz-asl/virus_nerf/README.md

 * Utilizing _Instant-NGP_ for mapping yields poor results.
 The assistance of the camera with depth sensors is imperative given the sparse measurements typical in mobile robotics.
 * The proposed occupancy grid in _VIRUS-NeRF_ augments mapping performance and training efficiency.
-* Optimization of the large hyper-parameter space via particle swarm optimization and refinement of poses through bundle adjustment enhances accuracy.
+* Particle Swarm Optimization (PSO) of the large hyper-parameter space and refinement of poses through bundle adjustment enhances accuracy.

 Limitations such as accuracy constraints, hyper-parameter generalization issues, and convergence speed are discussed and